engineervix/hello-nginx/README.md

     ```

 2. Test your NGIИX configuration: `sudo nginx -t`.
-3. If everything is okay, restart NGIИX (`sudo systemctl restart nginx`) and check your domain to see that you can access your simple test site.
+3. If everything is okay, reload NGIИX configuration (`sudo nginx -s reload`) and check your domain to see that you can access your simple test site.

 ---